ProGraphics/prostyle.io/pages/documentation/concepts.md

 </div>
 </div></p>

-The total duration of a script is the sum of the durations of it’s actions.
-Extending the duration of an action pushes out the start of any remaining actions.
+The duration of a _script_ is the _sum_ of it's _action's_ durations.
+Extending the duration of an action pushes out the start of any remaining actions within that script.

+The duration of a _step_ is the duration of it's longest _script_.

 The combination of serial _steps_ of parallel _scripts_ of serial _actions_ makes ProStyle very powerful.
 It’s easy to craft simple animations, yet flexible enough for complex interactions.